-- 5 Japan Prize (Selection Committee) Resources, Energy, Environment, Social Infrastructure (Selection Subcommittee) Medical Science, Medicinal Science (Selection Subcommittee) - 6 Selecting the Laureates of the 2020 Japan Prize (Board of Directors) - 7 Announce the Laureates of the 2021 Japan Prize - 8 The 2021 Japan Prize Presentation Ceremony - Every November, the Field Selection Committee of The Japan Prize Foundation designates and announces two fields in which the Japan Prize will be awarded two years hence.
-At the same time, the Foundation calls for over 14,000 nominators, strictly comprised of prominent scientists and researchers from around the world invited by the Foundation, to nominate the candidates through the web by Web System.
+- 6 Selecting the Laureates of the 2022 Japan Prize (Board of Directors) - 7 Announce the Laureates of the 2022 Japan Prize - 8 The 2022 Japan Prize Presentation Ceremony - Every November, the Field Selection Committee of The Japan Prize Foundation designates and announces two fields in which the Japan Prize will be awarded two years hence.
+At the same time, the Foundation calls for over 15,000 nominators, strictly comprised of prominent scientists and researchers from around the world invited by the Foundation, to nominate the candidates through the Web System.
 The deadline for nominations is the end of January of the following year. - For each field, a Selection Subcommittee conducts a rigorous evaluation of the candidates' academic achievements.
 The conclusions are then forwarded to the Selection Committee, which conducts evaluations of candidates' achievements from a wider perspective, including contributions to the progress of science and technology, and significant advancement towards the cause of world peace and prosperity, and finally the selected candidates are recommended for the Prize. - · The recommendations are then sent to the Foundation's Board of Directors, which makes the final decision on the winners. - The nomination and selection process takes almost two years from the time that the fields are decided.
-Every January, the winners of that years Japan Prize are announced.
+Every January, the winners of that year's Japan Prize are announced.
 The Presentation Ceremony is held in April in Tokyo.